SOwens/example-compiler/README.md

 First run `make` in the `runtime` directory to compile the very simple runtime library (using gcc).

-Use `nasm -f macho64 FILENAME.s` to assemble the compiler's output for *FILENAME*, and then `gcc COMPILER_DIR/runtime/io.o FILENAME.o -o FILENAME` to link the program with the runtime library.
+On Linux, use `nasm -f elf64 FILENAME.s` to assemble the compiler's output for *FILENAME*.
+On Mac, use `nasm -f macho64 --prefix _ FILENAME.s`.
+Then use `gcc COMPILER_DIR/runtime/io.o FILENAME.o -o FILENAME` to link the program with the runtime library.

 See the `tests` directory for some example programs.
-NB, the `Makefile` in that directory must be edited to specialise it for either OS X or Linux.

 The source language
 -------------------